PriyaJags/Student_enrollment_system_sql/README.md

 5. display the student based on no max course they purchased
 6. rank for that student based on course fees

-# Project 2 - Given stored data link

-queries need to be performed for STORE DATA:
+# Project 2 - Given stored data link- queries need to be performed for STORE DATA:

 STORE DATA needs to be imported ffrom this EXCEL: